- Build a talent pool in 1 click

 It’s the extension of both the log-out-of-tabs proctoring setting full-screen browser setting.

-Online exam proctoring encourages fair play by reducing the likelihood of cheating during the exam.
-But, beyond online proctoring, there are some additional cheat proofing measures you might want to consider.
+Online exam proctoring during the interview process encourages fair play by reducing the likelihood of cheating during the exam.
+But, beyond online proctoring, there are some additional cheat-proofing measures you might want to consider.

 Whether you’re conducting an MCQ-based assessment or a project-based test, it’s important to use unique questions for evaluating applicants.
 Otherwise, applicants might find the solutions online, increasing the chances of cheating.